jarierie/Chart-Generator/README.md

   add the input boxes from the material UI add buttons to choose what type of Chart they want to create option to save the chart

+  April 23, 2021

+  identify chart type custom hook (switch statement that checks the chart type in the store and returns the Chart component)